PeptideFox

 • Improved scalp condition

-• Hair feels thicker or stronger
+• Hair that feels thicker or stronger

 • Injectable: Some mesotherapy protocols (more experimental)

-• Timeline: 3-6 months before assessing results
+• Timeline: 3-6 months before results are assessed

 Side Effects and Safety